Deaths-Door/material3-optimizer/README.md

 # material3-optimzer

 The Material3 Theme Builder Parser for [Jetpack Compose Material3 Builder](https://m3.material.io/theme-builder#/custom) is a utility that automates the process of generating theme code based on the Material3 Builder output.
-It also allows you to inline the colors from the color scheme directly into the generated theme code, providing a seamless integration between the builder and the color scheme.
+It also allows you to inline the colors from the color scheme directly into the generated theme code, providing a seamless integration between the builder and the color scheme, eliminating generated boilerplate.

+The package contains two components:

+1. **Library:** A Rust library that provides the core functionality for parsing the Material3 Builder output and generating theme code.
+2. **CLI:** A command-line interface (CLI) tool that wraps the library and provides a user-friendly interface for using the parser.

 ## About